 Whatever the starting point, they end up having a painful experience.
 When the next urge arrives, the child decides to delay pooping in order to avoid what happened last time.
 The longer he delays, the firmer the next stool becomes.
 When he finally does poop, the event is even more uncomfortable, which confirms his fears.
 What he dreaded was true!

 He vividly learns from this experiment, but it’s the wrong lesson.
 So next time he is even more determined to hold the stool in.
 Discomfort leads to dread; dread leads to delay; delay leads to discomfort.

 The simplest first step is to give the child more to drink to soften the stools.
 At the same time, readjust the balance of the foods in the diet to help.
 Bananas, rice, soy, and products made from white flour tend to produce firmer stools.
-Pears, peaches, plums, apricots, peas, and prunes make stools softer.
+Papayas, pears, peaches, plums, apricots, peas, beets, and prunes make stools softer.
 By balancing the diet, you can often keep the stools comfortably mid-range.

 If the stools are still too firm, juice is the gentlest medicine to soften them up.
 Apple juice twice a day is a good bet.
 If this doesn’t work, prune juice or baby food is even better.

 In addition, when your daughter is straining you might want to put her in a tub of warm water.
 This will relax her muscles and make the stool easier to pass.

 Glycerin suppositories can be very helpful if diet and juice don’t work, but overuse of suppositories can lead to dependence on them.
 Constipation stubborn enough to make suppositories necessary should be discussed with your pediatrician.
 The same holds true for baby laxatives.
 (Hint: If your pediatrician does recommend a laxative, 1/2 teaspoon of unprocessed bran, mixed with food twice a day, is about as effective as many laxatives and much cheaper).